Having more fun than a human being should be allowed to have Rush Limbaugh doing play-by-play today.

 He said the measure doesn't even have enough votes to pass the House, and neither does the health care bill.

-The Minnesotan said he wouldn't mind if the stimulus section of the House bill got stripped, but he said he won't stand for a change in funding formulas as it stands.
+The Minnesotans said he wouldn't mind if the stimulus section of the House bill got stripped, but he said he won't stand for a change in funding formulas as it stands.

-So, you know, the House is gonna gum this thing up.
+So, you know, the House is going to gum this thing up.

 This is the $15 billion jobs bill.

-Well, the the House is gonna have the same kind of problems with whatever comes out of the Senate.
+Well, the House is going to have the same kind of problems with whatever comes out of the Senate.

-The the House of Representatives is the focus here now uh on whether anything on health care can get done.
+The House of Representatives is the focus here now on whether anything on health care can get done.

 Brief time out, more phone calls and sound bites as we eagerly await the second half of the president's health care summit resuming.